Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty: Introduction

-DLR, however, poses risks of sag and accelerated conductor degradation, especially under elevated temperature operation (ETO).
-Moreover, the correlation between wind generation and DLR forecasts can amplify risk.
-This risk was not considered in \cite{Wallnerstrom2015} and \cite{Lee2022}.
-Prior work has attempted to address forecast uncertainty using chance-constrained OPF \cite{Bucher2013}, Gaussian copulas \cite{Viafora2020}, or distributionally robust formulations \cite{Wang2018}.
+However, DLR can increase the risk of accelerated conductor degradation, particularly under elevated temperature operation (ETO) and in corrosive environments.
+Thermal annealing and corrosion are identified as key factors limiting conductor life; corrosive environments can shorten conductor life by a factor of 1.17 \cite{IEC2015}.
+Industrial conductor failure cases\cite{AusNet2025} further highlight the need to account for the risk of ETO and corrosion in grid operation.
+Moreover, while DLR exhibits strong synergy with wind power, the correlation between WP and DLR forecasts can act as a source of risk amplification, not merely operational benefit.
+However, this risk was not considered in \cite{Wallnerstrom2015} and \cite{Lee2022}.
+Prior work has attempted to address forecast uncertainty using copula-based chance-constraints \cite{Viafora2020} or distributionally robust formulations \cite{Wang2018}.
 Park et al. \cite{Park2018} extended this to stochastic unit commitment, showing that commitment decisions differ under SLR and DLR.
 Other works proposed risk-averse forecasts using quantile or super-quantile regression \cite{Kirilenko2021}.
-In the actual world, FERC requires a quantile forecast value with a confidence level of 98\%, meaning that the actual value of DLR should be greater than the forecast value 98\% of the time \cite{FERC2024}.
-The authors of \cite{Kim2025} obtain quantile forecast values of DLR using a graph convolutional long short-term memory model.
+In practice, FERC requires a quantile forecast value with a confidence level of 98\% \cite{FERC2024}.
+Recent work by \cite{Kim2025} develops such quantile forecasts using a graph convolutional LSTM model.